The Alcova Heights neighborhood has an email listserv. If you’d like to stay current with what’s happening in the neighborhood, subscribe today.

 Can I advertise on the listserv?

-Yes for Girl Scout cookies and community service groups.
-Anyone else needs to ask for permission ahead of time.
+The following are allowed: Girl Scout cookies and nonprofit community service groups based in Alcova Heights.
+Residents of Alcova Heights may give away or sell personal effects.
+Residents may announce the sale or rental listing of their own properties IN Alcova Heights.
+Professional Realtors should not use the listserv for that purpose.
+Anyone else needs to ask the moderator for permission ahead of time (admin@alcovaheights dot com).
 We’d like to keep ads to a minimum.
 (We’ll evaluate on a case-by-case basis.)

-Network Marketing, Multilevel Marketing (MLM) and similar sales or associated events and activity are strictly prohibited.
-AHCA takes no position on these, but we ask you to use other social media as this is beyond the charter for our association and online media.
+Network Marketing, Multilevel Marketing (MLM) and similar sales or associated events and activity are strictly prohibited on the listserv and Facebook Group.
+These include, but are not limited to this list.

 What are the rules of etiquette?

 Please be kind and thoughtful.
 We really don’t want to moderate behavior, but we’ve been known to temporarily pause people’s posting privileges and in very rare cases, remove them from the list.